Booth's Uprising

-Booth's Uprising, also known as Booth's Rebellion or the Cheshire Rising of 1659, was an unsuccessful attempt in August 1659 to restore Charles II of England.
-Centred on North West England and led by George Booth, it took place during the political turmoil that followed the resignation of Richard Cromwell as head of The Protectorate.
+Booth's Uprising (Note: Also known as Booth's Rebellion, or the Cheshire Rising of 1659), August 1659, was an attempt to restore Charles II of England.
+Named after George Booth, it took place during the political turmoil that followed the resignation of Richard Cromwell as head of The Protectorate.

-Intended as part of a national revolt organised by John Mordaunt, 1st Viscount Mordaunt, only the element led by Booth was initially successful; other local risings either failed to take place or were quickly suppressed.
+Originally part of a wider revolt organised by John Mordaunt, 1st Viscount Mordaunt, only the portion centred on North West England was successful, with other risings either failing to take place, or being quickly suppressed.
 Booth seized the important city of Chester, while local commanders at Liverpool and Wrexham also joined, but found himself isolated.

-On 19 August, a government force under John Lambert defeated Booth at Winnington Bridge near Northwich, sometimes described as the final battle of the Civil War.
-Liverpool and Chester surrendered soon after; although Booth was captured and briefly imprisoned, he escaped punishment.
-The Commonwealth collapsed in 1660, leading to the Restoration of the monarchy, and Booth was rewarded with a peerage.
+On 19 August, government troops under John Lambert defeated Booth at Winnington Bridge near Northwich.
+Liverpool and Chester surrendered soon after, but although Booth was captured and briefly imprisoned, he escaped punishment.
+The Commonwealth collapsed in 1660, leading to the Stuart Restoration in May, and Booth was rewarded with a peerage.